Women's suffrage in Chile

 Women's suffrage in Chile was introduced for municipal elections in 1935, national elections in 1949, and the 1952 presidential election.
 It was the product of a long period of activism, tracing back to 1877, when women were allowed to attend university, a reform which stimulated the formation of a women's movement.
 The women's suffrage was a reform which was actively promoted since the 1920s by the organizations Consejo Nacional de Mujeres de Chile Comité Nacional pro Derechos de la Mujer, Pro-Emancipation Movement of Chilean Women and Federación Chilena de Instituciones Femeninas (FECHIF).

 Beginning

 The Decreto Amunátegui of November 6, 1877 is considered a starting point, as it enabled women to undertake university studies.
 Pioneering professionals emerged gradually in different areas, conceptualizing the inferiority women found themselves in.

 They began to form and lead feminist organizations seeking social, political and civil vindication of women.

+Chilean women voting in municipal elections in 1945.

 First attempts at electoral registration

 In 1875 San Felipe, the first formal attempt to participate in popular elections was made by a group of women.
 They concurred to put their names on the electoral registers, with the argument that the law did not indicate voter sex.

 It was the San Felipe Registration Board that decided to register Domitila Silva y Lepe by majority vote.
 The citizen was a widow of a former governor of the same province.
 She fulfilled the requirements imposed by the electoral law of 1874: to be Chilean and to know how to read and write.

 Erika Maza, the author of "Catholicism, Anticlericalism and the Expansion of Women's Suffrage in Chile," points out that due this Registration Board’s reasoning, more women registered in other areas of the country.
 This is also expressed in works by Teresa Pereira and Germán Urzúa Valenzuela.

 Evidence of women's desire to participate generated considerable debate within the political class, and was widely reflected in the press of the time.
 However, women were ultimately not permitted to exercise this right in the Elections Law of 1884.